 In the new millenium, branding has evolved.
 It is not enough anymore simply to have an identifiable logo, a perky jingle, and a cute animal to identify a brand.
 The behaviors of today’s connected generation force businesses to move in wider directions.
 The internet now influences how consumers perceive individuals, companies and products.
 To this end, it is imperative that individuals, small companies and conglomerates alike, establish their brand clearly and concisely on the web.

-Moreover, the website alone will not be enough to gain authority from potential customers.
+Moreover, branding the website alone will not be enough to gain authority from potential customers.
 What you say about yourself and your product is not necessarily what others are saying about you.
 So along with your branding, reputation management is key to your online success.
 You must protect your brand, and that means continually scouring relevant locations on the internet in an attempt to understand what others are saying.
-Integration in those communities and awareness of one's actual reputation is now a major function of any successful marketing campaign.
+Integration in those communities and awareness of one’s actual reputation is now a major function of any successful marketing campaign.

-In order to achieve a significant measure of success or profitability with the promotion of your brand, the existence of an overall strategy must be apparent.
-The blueprint will entail a concerted effort of creating a logo, building a dynamic website that includes responsive design, marketing through organic search and PPC (pay-per-click) traffic, establishing social media pages, and generally putting your face out there for potential customers to see – and interact with.
+In order to achieve a significant measure of success or profitability with the promotion of your branding, the existence of an overall strategy must be apparent.
+The blueprint will entail a concerted branding effort of creating a logo, building a dynamic website that includes responsive design, marketing through organic search and PPC (pay-per-click) traffic, establishing social media pages, and generally putting your face out there for potential customers to see – and interact with.

 To conclude, branding is now an integral component of your site design, your marketing program, and the profitability of your business.
 The only question is: Who is controlling your brand right now?